paul-caron/pico2-synth/README.md

 - A PCM5102a sound card
 - A push button
 - A 1/4 inch female connector for audio output (optional, the sound card already has a 3.5mm connector, but a 1/4 inch connector is more robust)
+- An amplifier, as the PCM5102a is not meant to drive speakers.
+- A MIDI controller

-Then for the PCM5102 sound card, I first initialized the bridge solder pads as follows:
+For the PCM5102 sound card, I first initialized the bridge solder pads as follows:
 - SCK to ground (solder pads are on top)
 - H1L to L
 - H2L to L